What is GAP insurance?

 How much does GAP insurance cost?

 The amount GAP insurance costs depends on a number of factors including the make and model of the vehicle and the length that cover is required.
-It can be anything from around £100 to £300.
+It can be anything from around £100 to £300. our GAP insurance partner, Look After My Car, provides GAP insurance from £199.
 There are calculators online which can provide with you with estimates of what the likely costs will be.
 It’s also worth shopping around and getting a number of quotes from different insurers for comparison.

 How do I apply?

 If you’re interested in taking out GAP insurance as part of your leasing contract, then speak to an account manager and let them know.
-Alternatively, you can contact Carbon Insurance Brokers directly on
+Alternatively, you can contact Look After My Car directly on